 15 Most Common Water Contaminants

-Where applicable, I will mention ways to identify them and protect yourself from repeated exposure.
+With the four broad categories in mind, let’s take a look at the 15 most common water contaminants.
+Where applicable, we’ll mention ways to identify them and tell you how to protect yourself from repeated exposure.

 1. Silt

 Silt is a catch-all term for bodies of suspended geological particles in water.
-It is a physical contaminant that many different rocks and sands can cause.
+It’s a physical contaminant made up of rock and sand particles.
+The main identifying characteristic of silt in water is turbidity or clouding.

 2. Iron

 Like silt, iron is considered a secondary contaminant.
-It muddies the water and makes its taste unpalatable but does not harm the human body under normal conditions.
+Iron occurs naturally in water, as it’s carried by rain and erosion.
+It muddies the water and makes it taste unpalatable, but under normal conditions, it doesn’t harm the human body.

-However, iron in water can cause secondary complications like bacterial growth, pipe clogging, and red stains on fixtures.
+While one kind is soluble and dissolves completely in water, insoluble iron can cause secondary complications, such as bacterial growth, pipe clogging, and red stains on fixtures.

 3. Lead

-Lead water contamination was the main cause of the infamous flint water crisis in 2014.
+Lead water contamination was the main cause of the infamous Flint water crisis in 2014.

 4. Copper